PennLINC/PennLINC.github.io/docs/LabHome/Onboarding/Onboarding.md

 ## Birthdays at PennLINC

 Your birthday is important!!
 A lab birthday captain keeps track of birthdays.
-Our current birthday captain is Juliette - please add your birthday to this [spreadsheet](https://docs.google.com/spreadsheets/d/17PlorJSWi5ZeW-XXERIMC0xyFOFdOTNR_t9L1-_BwrQ/edit?usp=sharing).
+Our current birthday captain is Juliette - please add yours to the birthday spreadsheet that she maitains.
 All PennLINC members also get their birthday off without reporting it as PTO.
 Have fun & celebrate!!!